Crockpot Spaghetti and Meatballs

 • Grab a bag of salad (we love Caesar) and some garlic bread for an easy weeknight dinner.

-• If you don’t like your noodles too saucy, keep them separate.
+• If you prefer your noodles not too saucy, keep them separate.
 This is a great kid-friendly option—just butter the noodles and serve the meatballs on the side.

 • Have leftovers?
 Keep the meatballs and sauce separate and use them to make meatball subs on hoagie buns with melted cheese.